-To successfully compile CenterIM5, you need to have a working C++ compiler suite (including GNU make) and libpurple, ncursesw, libsigc++ libraries and development headers installed.
+This page discusses how to build CenterIM5.
+To successfully compile the program, you need to have a working C++ compiler suite (including GNU make) and libpurple, ncursesw, libsigc++ libraries and development headers installed.
 (GNU autotools are required if building from the Git repository.)

 Download an official release or use this command to get the latest source code (using Git):

 ./bootstrap (use only if building from the Git repository) ./configure make make install ldconfig (see the note below)

 You can optionally pass the --enable-debug and --enable-strict options to the ./configure script.
 The first one disables compiler optimizations and enables building of debug information.
 The second one is used to enable extra compiler warnings.

 If you are installing into the system directories then the installation step will likely have to be done as root.

 Note that on some systems you might need to run ldconfig after the installation so the ld.so cache is updated and the run-time linker can use this cache to find the CppConsUI library.

 Once that is done, you can run CenterIM5 by typing

 The following packages need to be installed for building and developing CenterIM5.

 git autoconf automake libtool autopoint gettext pkg-config make g++ libglib2.0-dev libpurple-dev libsigc++-2.0-dev libncursesw5-dev